cmelab/flowerMD/README.md

 ```

 ## Basic Usage
-Please checkout the [tutorials](tutorials) for a detailed description of
+Please check out the [tutorials](tutorials) for a detailed description of
 how to use JankFlow and what functionalities it provides.

 ## Documentation
-Documentation is available at [https://hoomd-organics.readthedocs.io](https://hoomd-organics.readthedocs.io)
+Documentation is available at [https://jankflow.readthedocs.io](https://jankflow.readthedocs.io)

 [//]: # (#### Using the built in molecules, systems and forcefields:)